LaloFl/LaloFl/README.md

 ## About me

 - 📓 I like learning new technologies to bring the best experience to my clients
-- ⚡ I'm a fast learner and a team player
+- ⚡ I'm a fast learner
 - 💡 I'm a problem solver and a team player

 ## Technology Stack